Telios-org/telios-sdk/README.md

   sig: '[server_signature]'
 }
 ```
 The `sig` returned will be required for authentication and should be stored and encrypted locally.
-This essentially replaces the need for requiring a username and password for authentication.
+This replaces the need for requiring a username and password for authentication.

 ### Account Login
 ```js